-The Auditor General conducts an independent examination, in accordance with Canadian generally accepted auditing standards and expresses her opinion on the financial statements.
-The Auditor General has full and free access to financial information and management of the Prince Edward Island Self-Insurance and Risk Management Fund and can meet when required.
+The Office of the Auditor General conducts an independent examination, in accordance with Canadian generally accepted auditing standards and expresses their opinion on the financial statements.
+The Office of the Auditor General has full and free access to financial information and management of the Prince Edward Island Self-Insurance and Risk Management Fund to meet as required.